You may have asked for our complaints procedure, or you may be receiving this because you have experienced a problem with our service.

 - Investigate allegations that a solicitor has persistently or unreasonably offered a professional service that the client does not want.

-Before it will consider a complaint the Legal Ombudsman generally requires that the firm’s internal Complaints Procedure has been exhausted.
+Before it considers a complaint, the Legal Ombudsman generally requires that the firm’s internal Complaints Procedure has been exhausted.
 If the Legal Ombudsman is satisfied that the firm’s proposals for resolving a complaint are reasonable, it may decline to investigate further.

 The Solicitors Regulation Authority

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like taking or losing your money or treating you unfairly because of a disability or other characteristic.
-You can raise your concerns with the Solicitors Regulation Authority.
+You can raise your concerns with the Solicitors Regulation Authority at the following address: www.sra.org.uk/consumers/problems/report-solicitor.page.